Solutions for the Delta

 For thousands of years, sediment carried by the Mississippi River sustained the delta and wetlands of coastal Louisiana.
 Today, levees and other man-made structures have brought these processes to a virtual halt.

 The river’s powerful land-building force must be allowed to rebuild and restore the Mississippi River Delta.
 This reconnecting of the river to its delta requires a scientifically grounded package of federal and state polices and restoration projects.

 Reconnecting the River to its Delta

-Reintroducing freshwater and sediment to the coastal system and restoring natural water flows is critical to reconnecting the Mississippi River to its delta.
+Reintroducing freshwater and sediment to the coastal system and restoring natural water flows is critical to restoring the Mississippi River Delta.
 Whether through diversions like mid-Barataria and White Ditch, non-structural flood protection, barrier island restoration, oyster reef restoration or beneficial use of sediment dredged from the mouth of the Mississippi River, restoring the delta will take more than just moving dirt and planting marsh grasses.

 At the forefront of restoration, our Science and Engineering Special Team (SEST) is examining and answering some of the biggest questions about restoration of the delta and the sustainability of the lower river system.